 The North Building sometimes referred to as the Executive Staff Building, housed administrative units, consuming about 12,000 of the approximately 17,000 square feet of space in the North Building; the remainder was devoted to the building's original purpose, laboratory space.
 The tunnel from the North Building provided access to the Central Building which housed intelligence and psychological warfare staffs.
 Other intelligence support activities in the building were the Current Intelligence and Censorship Divisions, which processed intercepts of cables, letters and telephone summaries and counterfeited identity documents, and the Special Relations Office, which served as the OSS liaison with foreign missions and legations as well as other federal agencies.
-Special Relations also worked with the State Department to provide cover identities for the numerous undercover operatives serving on embassy staffs and acted as a portal for the clandestine transmission of information between agents in the field and their managers in Washington through the diplomatic pouch system.
+Special Relations also worked with the State Department to provide cover identities for the numerous undercover operatives serving on embassy staffs and acted as a portal

-58 Brown, 119, cited in Sefton et al., Proposed E Street Complex, 8-21.
+57 Brown, 119, cited in Sefton et al., Proposed E Street Complex, 8-21.